 3. Take a long-term view of your blog.

-Or will you will still be writing the same old blog post format the same way you did when you started it?
+Or will you still be writing the same old blog post format the same way you did when you started it?

 4. Understand your focus area and learn to ask for help when needed.